szoutwp/articles/31. TailwindCSS and Variables/README.md

 }
 ```

-Then we can use a theme context to get the current theme I've written about
+We can use a theme context to get the current theme I've written about
 [here](https://dev.to/hmajid2301/react-hooks-context-local-storage-3job).
 Then we can do something like this again
 this would be an element that wraps the whole HTML body.
 We get the current theme then use that to determine which class
 to set, this will then set the variables.
-If the theme changes the variable values will change dark -> light or
+If the theme changes, the variable values will change dark -> light or
 light -> dark etc.

 ```jsx